HyperSprite/img-ransformer-ts/readme.md

 ## Mock up
 ![Img Transformer Mock Up](https://raw.githubusercontent.com/HyperSprite/img-transformer-ts/master/public/assets/img-transformer-mockup.png)

+> I normally use Atom and with the Nuclide plugin (facebook dev environment).
+People keep telling me how great VS Code is and this seemed like a great opportunity to try it with the TypeScript, which appears to have an entire *alternate universe* ecosystem to the ES2015+ JavaScript one.

+## Working:

+* TSlint is working with AirBnB style guide, properly producing both type and formatting errors when needed.
+* Webpack is bundling all TS files into a single bundle.
+Does not do hot reloading.
+* Jest testing is working.
+* Single pixel RGB to Greyscale function.
+* Web page displays with CSS and React connected.
+* Mock up complete using Semantic-ui.
+* Select using data from lib.greyFilter for values.
+* Drop or click "Select File" button working using Dropzone.
+* Load Original Canvas with chosen image, Load Transformed Canvas with copy for Original Canvas.
+* Apply a filter to Transformed Canvas.
+* Wire up "Reset Image" button to undo filters.
+* Build a function to take array of image RGB values and run transformations from the transformation lib.
+* Build, document and test API for transformations lib.
+* Build a user interface.
+* Scale Canvas to fit parent div.

+## Open Tasks:

+* Add tests for user interface.
+* Wire up "Save" button.
+* Consider adding much larger hidden canvas for actual image processing while displaying small canvas to users.

 ## Notes:

 * I originally setup a more basic dev/test environment.
 Since the project allows for external modules to be used I decided to move this project to Create React App with TS.
 The original configuration is in [**basic-ts-no-create-react-app**](https://github.com/HyperSprite/img-transformer-ts/tree/basic-ts-no-create-react-app) branch.